-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Iberville Council on Aging, Inc. as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Council's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Iberville Council on Aging, Inc. as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Council's basic financial statements as listed in the table of contents.

-Summary of Opinions

-Opinion Unit Type of Opinion

-Governmental Activities Qualified

-General fund Unmodified

-Governmental fund Title IIIB Unmodified

-Governmental fund Title IIIC-1 Unmodified

-Governmental fund Title IIIC-2 Unmodified

-Governmental fund Senior Center Unmodified

-Governmental fund Title IIIE Unmodified

-Governmental fund Supplemental Sr. Ctr Unmodified

-Aggregate Remaining Fund Information Unmodified
+Summary of Opinions Opinion Unit Governmental Activities General fund Governmental fund Title IIIB Governmental fund Title IIIC-1 Governmental fund Title IIIC-2 Governmental fund Senior Center Governmental fund Title IIIE Governmental fund Supplemental Sr. Ctr Aggregate Remaining Fund Information